envs-net/help/docs/blog.md

 ## with [bashblog](https://github.com/envs-net/bashblog)
 **available system-wide as `bb`**

-A single Bash script to create blogs.
+a single Bash script to create blogs.

 ### usage
 - `bb post` or `bb post --html` - to use html